Information and Updates

-- If you have tested positive or been in contact with someone who has tested positive, submit a COVID 19 Form to notify Iowa Western.
+- If you are not feeling well, have tested positive, or been in contact with someone who has tested positive, submit a COVID 19 Form to notify Iowa Western.

 - Face coverings are required in all campus buildings.
 Face coverings must cover both the nose and mouth and must remain on the entire time you are in these areas.

 - Practice social distancing campus-wide.
 When possible, please keep 6 feet between you and others.

 - Hand sanitizer is available at all building entrances.

 The campus will enforce strict sanitizing efforts to keep our campus safe.